-The trustees have an interest in providing grants to families at the early onset of illness or disability, who might perhaps own a small business, be a low income family or perhaps reliant on benefits, to relieve some of the early financial pressures felt and to provide time to make those all important decisions that need to be considered.
-It signposts families to services that can offer support and advice on matters affecting families in this position.
+The trustees have an interest in providing grants to families at the early onset of illness or disability, including neurodiverse conditions such as autism and ADHD, where a need for diagnosis has been realised.
+The purpose of the grant would be to relieve some of the early financial pressures felt and to provide time to make those all important decisions that need to be considered.
+The Charity also signposts families to services that can offer support and advice on matters affecting families in this position.
 The Foundation further provides funds for short breaks to families with young children where they can enjoy time away together in the UK and gain some sense of normality in difficult circumstances.

 Langley Foundation has joined the campaign to dramatically increase the number of young people on the register and play its part in raising awareness of the need for bone marrow and stem cell donors.

-Trustees have a personal interest in the welfare of the families they are able to help and may on occasion where a family is successful in its application for funding request a progress report at the year end to assess the effective use of its grant during the funding year.
+Trustees have a personal interest in the welfare of the families they are able to help and may on occasion, where a family is successful in its application for funding, request a progress report at the year end to assess the effective use of its grant during the funding period.

-The Foundation’s Advisory Committee consider the cases brought before them and decide whether the eligibility criteria are properly fulfilled and whether the need is justified.
-If they feel it is and there are sufficient funds remaining, a small grant to meet the request or contribution to the requested will be made.
+The Foundation’s Advisory Committee consider each cases brought before them and decide whether the eligibility criteria are met and the need is justified.
+If the application is agreed, and there are sufficient funds remaining, a small grant or a contribution towards the requested amount will be made.